Lost Pet Search and Capture Equipment

 I have been using the Chamberlain Motion Alarms for many years, but there are others in the $40 to $100+ dollar range that also have very good reviews.
 I would avoid the really cheap ones ($20 or less) due to their short signal range.

 Don’t worry about losing your pet again with these lost pet tracking devices.
-Retired search dog Dante wears the Whistle 3 GPS tracker and my own cats wear TabCat radio-trackers.
+Search dog Dante wore a Whistle GPS for most of his life and my own cats wear TabCat radio-trackers.
 For more information and reviews, check out the Lost Pet Research blog.